jimmywengzj/SERE-Projet/report.md

 seconds1 = date1['getSeconds']();
 this[obj]('func4("' + login.password.value + '")', 2000);
 ```
 This part finds a object of `this` (window) and called it.
 By running this part of the script on firefox, we found out it is the `setTimeout` object.
-It means that `func4(login.password.value)` will be executed 2 seconds after the page is loaded.
+This means `func4(login.password.value)` will execute 2 seconds after the page loads.
 Even though `login` is not well defined in the html, we guess that `login.password.value` should be the text we put in the textbox.

 ### func4
 ```js